 It’s a fun product for your dogs.
 Insert your dog’s favorite treat inside it and let him work his way around it.
 Simple as that!

 Reason 2: They Feel Relaxed

-Dogs often sigh when it feels relaxed and comfortable.
-Especially after finishing a certain activity that they enjoyed doing.
-As an extra indication, your dog might go for a nap after it’s finished goofing around.
+Dogs often sigh when it feels relaxed and comfortable, especially after finishing a particular activity that they enjoy doing.
+As an extra indication, your dog might go for a nap after it’s spent goofing around.

 Maybe it’s a game they just finished.
 Or perhaps, something you did made their day.
-Whatever it is, you should carefully note down all the things that keep your dog relaxed.
+Whatever it is, you should carefully note down everything that keeps your dog relaxed.
 Remember to engage your dog in those activities to keep him stress-free.

 Reason 3: They Feel Fatigued

-Just like the sigh of relaxation, your dog might leave a sigh prior to falling asleep.
+Just like the sigh of relaxation, your dog might leave a sigh before falling asleep.
 Sighing helps them unwind the day’s fatigue, prepping them up for a good night’s sleep.

-DO NOT confuse the sigh of a fatigued dog with that of a lethargic dog.
-Aging dogs can be found constantly sighing and tired all the time.
+DO NOT confuse the sigh of a tired dog with that of a lazy dog.
+Ageing dogs can constantly be found sighing and tired all the time.
 And it’s completely natural.